Sjors/nado-book/wallets/miniscript.md

 Aaron:
 Are you referring to a project that rhymes on methereum?
 I think we're on the same page.
 Yes.
 Okay, so solutions we're getting to the solution part of the story.

+(This refers to The DAO, no need to be vague.
+Blog explaining The DAO smart contract bug, hack and subsequent Ethereum hard fork: https://ogucluturk.medium.com/the-dao-hack-explained-unfortunate-take-off-of-smart-contracts-2bd8c8db3562)

 Sjors:
 So what you're basically doing, what Miniscript is doing is it's taking certain example scripts, so sequence of op codes, and it lists, I think about 20 of them, 20 templates.